 Ways To Structure A Novel

-I received a text the other day from a friend, asking how you begin outlining & planning a novel.
+I received a text the other day from a friend, asking how you begin outlining and planning a novel.
 Since I’ve already begun word vomiting everything I know onto her, I thought I might as well write a blog post for all of you as well.

 There are a number of structures you can follow when outlining novels.
-I’m sure you’ve all heard the phrase ‘there are no new stories’ – that’s very true & as such, there are a few different templates you can follow when planning your own novel.
+I’m sure you’ve all heard the phrase ‘there are no new stories’ – that’s very true and as such, there are a few different templates you can follow when planning your own novel.
 I will be referencing a couple of different structures so I’ll link them where relevant so that you can buy the relevant books or find the resources online.

 My most treasured reference book is The Seven Basic Plots by Christopher Booker.
-The 7 plots which I will break down in this post are: The Quest, Voyage & Return, Rags to Riches, Comedy, Tragedy, Overcoming the Beast, & finally Rebirth.
+The 7 plots which I will break down in this post are: The Quest, Voyage & Return, Rags to Riches, Comedy, Tragedy, Overcoming the Beast, and finally Rebirth.

 The Quest

-The protagonist is called to adventure & taken away from their home to journey somewhere to achieve a certain objective.
+The protagonist is called to adventure and taken away from their home to journey somewhere to achieve a certain objective.
 That objective might be to find a magical object; it might be to kill a dark lord or save a village.
 This objective must be reached no matter the cost.

 The protagonist is usually accompanied by a ragtag group of ‘heroes’ to help them succeed in their mission.
 I’m sure the fellowship of the ring springs to mind!